 I exclusively used

 ~ The Architect's Handbook of Professional Practice (AHPP), 15th Edition.
-Critical to using the AHPP is "Navigating the ARE with the AHPP, 15th Edition" for each section, which you can find here.
+Critical to using the AHPP is "Navigating the ARE with the AHPP, 15th Edition" for each section.

 ~ Ballast ARE 5.0 books (Review Manual, Practice Problems, and Practice Exams)